Georgia

 NDC Status

-Georgia submitted its revised NDC in May 2021.
-EU
+Georgia submitted its third NDC in March 2026.

 Key highlights from the NDC